brandonpollack23/matchmaker-rs/DEVELOPMENT.md

 There are various tracing_* features to enable, give them a try.

+OpenTelemetry (for metrics and logs/spans) is on by default.

 The flame one specifically needs to be processed by inferno, which is a separate tool.

 ```bash